 - 8 Domestic Violence Restraining Orders in Los Angeles

 - 10 Workplace Violence Restraining Orders

-- 11 Elder or Dependent Adult Abuse Restraining Orders
+- 11 Elder or Dependent Adult Abuse Restraining Orders in LA

 - 12 Common Restrictions Included in California Restraining Orders